 - Benadryl – Because you never know!
 I recently had a serious allergic reaction to food that I didn’t know that I was allergic to!

-Like what you read?
+Like what you read about the 25 best travel accessories?
 Make sure to Pin it for later!